Idnan/like-on-github/README.md

 ## How to Use

 #### Press Cmd + Shift + L and a window will open where you can edit the link title and commit message.
-After verify the title/message click save and link will be saved in your github repository.
+After verify the title/message click save and link will be saved in your GitHub repository.

 ![How to Use](http://i.imgur.com/hUC9ed8r.png)